 - Metal objects

-You can use marbles as pie weights but it’s a good idea to wrap them in muslin cloth and remember to make sure you let them cool before removing.
+You can use marbles as a pie weights substitute but it’s a good idea to wrap them in muslin cloth and remember to make sure you let them cool before removing.

 Of course its also a good idea to make sure you wash the marbles thoroughly before using.